amd/ryzen-ai-documentation/docs/olive_quant.rst

 Checking the Configuration
 **************************

-Before running quantization with Olive, you can optionally execute a setup mode to identify additional packages that might need to be installed to support the passes set in the configuration JSON file.
+Before running quantization with Olive, you can optionally execute a setup mode.
+This helps identify additional packages that might need to be installed to support the passes set in the configuration JSON file.

 .. code-block::